geoschemas-org/commoncore/README.md

 triples or leveraging approach to subset or frame out data from a parent graph into a useful subset of triples for specific communities or use cases.

-The goal here is not to promote any given approach to use the graphs that validate to this common core shape, but rather simply ensure that whatever approach is developed and used can be operating against know graph shapes.
+Rather, the goal here is not to promote any given approach to use the graphs that validate to this common core shape, but simply ensure that whatever approach is developed works against the shared graph shapes.

 ## Initial approach

-The SHACL shape will be formed by simple inspection of the various SPARQL queries and looking at the required and optional elements.
-Since the primary sources for the various groups are using structured data on the web we can leverage some approaches to sampling the resources from identified providers and checking them against the SHACL shapes.
-Whether we can programatically check the SPARQL queries with the SHACL shapes is unknown at this time.
+* Generate SHACL shapes for the various SPARQL queries used by groups involved in this work
+* Provide approaches for the application of these SHACL shapes in in the triplestore or via tools like pySHACL
+* Provide approaches for generating, sharing and reviewing the results of these validation processes